-(1) An individual employed by the recipient or a subrecipient who is engaged in the performance of the project or program under this award; or requirements.

-(2) Another person engaged in the performance of the project or program under this award and not compensated by the recipient including, but not limited to, a volunteer or individual whose services are contributed by a third party as an in-kind contribution toward cost sharing as defined in 2 CFR 200.1.
+- (1) An individual employed by the recipient or a subrecipient who is engaged in the performance of the project or program under this award; or - (2) Another person engaged in the performance of the project or program under this award and not compensated by the recipient including, but not limited to, a volunteer or individual whose services are contributed by a third party as an in-kind contribution toward cost sharing requirements.

 Private Entity means any entity, including for-profit organizations, nonprofit organizations, institutions of higher education, and hospitals.
-The term does not include foreign public entities, Indian Tribes, local governments, or states
+The term does not include foreign public entities, Indian Tribes, local governments, or states as defined in 2 CFR 200.1.